 Pollinator-friendly plants include lavender, rhododendrons, honeysuckle and evergreen clematis, and growing different varieties helps ensure there is something in bloom for them year-round.
 The shape of the flower matters too, many pollinators struggle with extravagant multi-petalled flowers, so go for simple ‘single’ flowers.

 An easy win is to simply leave the lawn mower in the shed or reduce the frequency of mowing to once every four weeks.
 This will allow flowers such as red and white clovers, daisy, self-heal and dandelion to spring up, which bees and butterflies will love.
+If you want to keep your garden clean and nice, we recommend to use the specific garden tool such as a leaf blower that will help you to collect all leaves with minimal efforts.
+You can visit site and choose the right tool for your garden.

 2. Provide spaces for creatures to hide, nest and overwinter